class Net::IMAP

 Although IMAP4rev2 is not supported yet, Net::IMAP supports several extensions that have been folded into it: ENABLE, IDLE, MOVE, NAMESPACE, SASL-IR, UIDPLUS, UNSELECT, STATUS=SIZE, and the fetch side of BINARY.
 Commands for these extensions are listed with the Core IMAP commands, above.

-The following are folded into IMAP4rev2 but are currently unsupported or incompletely supported by Net::IMAP: RFC4466 extensions, ESEARCH, SEARCHRES, LIST-EXTENDED, LIST-STATUS, LITERAL-, and SPECIAL-USE.
+The following are folded into IMAP4rev2 but are currently unsupported or incompletely supported by Net::IMAP: RFC4466 extensions, SEARCHRES, LIST-EXTENDED, LIST-STATUS, LITERAL-, and SPECIAL-USE.

 RFC2087: QUOTA